Board of Trustees

 Elected to the Board of Trustees in April 2011, Patricia N. Harada is serving a six-year term.

-A member of the U.S. Green Building Council-Illinois and an accredited LEED Green Associate, Ms. Harada sits on the board of Zayos Global Ventures.
-She sits on the board of Zayos Global Ventures.
-Dedicated to her community, she works tirelessly on educational issues for local school District 39 and previously served on the New Trier High School Parent Board.
+Ms. Harada is a member of the U.S. Green Building Council-Illinois and an accredited LEED Green Associate.
+Dedicated to her community, she has worked on educational issues for local school District 39 and previously served on the New Trier High School Parent Board.

 Ms. Harada earned a J.D. from Boston College Law School and a bachelor's degree from Colorado College — and is a member of the Chicago Bar Association.
 She and her husband, who live in Wilmette, have two grown sons.

 Ann E. Tennes, Vice Chair